“So, what was your outreach like?”

-You're tired, jet lagged and preparing for ministry and thoughts of why you ever signed up for this are in your head.
+You're tired and jet lagged, and while preparing for ministry, you might wonder why you ever signed up to do this in the first place.
 You arrive at your first place of ministry, and a hundred kids run toward you with smiles that light up the world around you.
 It's a moment that illuminates your own selfishness but most of all it fills you with an incomprehensible joy and it's then that you realize, you are exactly where you're supposed to be, doing exactly what you're supposed to be doing.

 You will go through more than you ever thought you could handle and you will learn what it really means to trust God with everything.
 It will be the sweetest most loving thing that you ever feel when God comes to you and says, “I know you're tired, and I know this is hard, but I'm by your side, always.”

 Just in the moment when you step away to think about how few possessions these kids have, a child who owns nothing but the clothes on his back will give you a bracelet that was wrapped together with different color yarn.
 You could never sell this bracelet in a store or convince a celebrity to wear it, but it will be one of the most precious gift you will ever receive.
 You will see lives changed and people healed.
 At the end of it all, when the two months are over in what seems like no time at all, you'll realize that you just took part in changing the world.
 You will understand what treasure truly is.
 And who knows, maybe you will realize that this thing called “Normal life” just isn't for you."